 Product Concentration is a Fine Balance

 This is a major point of evaluation with an e-commerce business.
-If 80 percent of your site’s revenue is coming from one product, that means the value could be almost completely wiped out if that product becomes unavailable or loses its appeal.
+If 80% of a store’s revenue is generated from one product, that means the value could be almost completely wiped out if that product becomes unavailable, loses its appeal or is heavily competed against (for example, look at the luxury mattress industry from 2016/17 with low competition to 2018 with extremely high competition).

-At the same time, you don’t want a wide range of products each accounting for a small percentage of income, because that makes inventory management more complicated.
-This means there’s more room for error in both stocking supply and fulfilling orders, and, in turn, more owner involvement required.
+At the same time, stores with a wide range of products each accounting for a small percentage of income can cause inventory management to become more complicated and a store may therefore see higher carrying costs than average.
+This means there is more room for error in both stocking supply and fulfilling orders, and, in turn, more owner involvement required to keep customer satisfaction high.

 Final Thoughts